RimpaDas11/Creative-Showcase/creative-showcase/README.md

 The frontend includes a Vercel configuration (`vercel.json`) for SPA routing, but deployment was not performed.
+Although the repository is connected to Vercel and shows deployment attempts, the application is not fully hosted online due to backend limitations (Express server with file uploads using Multer

 The project can be fully executed locally using the Installation & Execution steps.